troymessina/EnergyEnvironmentLab/experiments/05_heat.md

 1. Make a table in which to record your groupʹs temperature measurements.
 You will be measuring the temperatures of the water in five cans each minute for 15 minutes.
 2. Determine the mass of each can.
-3. Take the five cans to the restroom and fill them with hot water.
-Be sure each can has the same amount of water ‐ almost filled to the top ‐ and bring them back to the lab.
+3. Fill the cans with hot water.
+Each should have the same starting temperature.
+Be sure each can has the same volume of water ‐ almost filled to the top.
 4. Determine the mass of each can when filled with water and record it in your notebook.
 5. Leave one can unwrapped.
 Put one can in the "cozy" and wrap the other cans with a layer of the various insulators: bubble wrap, first aid gauze, and rubber sheet.
 Secure the insulators around the cans with some tape.
 6. Tape a thermometer in each can, so that it does not touch either the sides or bottom of the cans and so there is no heat loss through the hole in the can.